rmsk2/6502profiler/README.md

 this address.
 The final instruction in a program that is run by `6502profiler` has to be `BRK` and not `RTS`.

 If the `-out` option is specified `6502profiler` outputs statistical data about the current program execution.
 The output contains two types of lines.
 Label lines and address lines.
-The following example illustrates a label line followed by two address lines.
+The following example illustrates a label line followed by three address lines.

 ```
 SQ_TAB_LSB